rendely/chrome-extensions/bookmark-cleanup/PRODUCT_SPEC.md

 ### bookmark_cleanup.js

 - Tried clustering on just title + URL but doesn't seem sufficient.
 Might need to pull in document.body via fetch
+- Fetch doing OK, probably need to finetune what text is passed in.
 - Cluster bookmarks with this? https://github.com/tensorflow/tfjs-models/tree/master/universal-sentence-encoder
+- Could also try embeddings from OpenAI

 ### manifest.json